 In standard factory-farm practices – which are becoming the norm in India – cows are pumped full of antibiotics and growth hormones, which forces them to produce much more milk than they naturally would and puts them at risk of developing mastitis (a painful infection of the udder).

 Well, now it’s time to kick cows’ milk to the curb.
-And we’re here to help make the transition as easy as possible for you!
-There are so many cruelty-free and tasty non-dairy milks on the market these days – you won’t even miss cows’ milk once it’s out of your life for good (where it belongs).
-Here are some of our favourites:
+PETA India is here to help make the transition as easy as possible for you!
+There are so many cruelty-free and tasty non-dairy milks on the market these days – you won’t even miss cows’ milk once it’s out of your life (where it belongs).
+Some of our favourites are below.

-Soya milk is arguably the most popular and easiest-to-find non-dairy milk on the market.
-Made from soya beans, fortified soya milk has just as much protein as cows’ milk and is a great source of calcium and vitamin D. And it’s easy on your wallet!
+Soy milk is arguably the most popular and easiest-to-find non-dairy milk on the market.
+Made from soy beans, fortified soy milk has just as much protein as cows’ milk and is a great source of calcium and vitamin D. It’s also easy on your wallet!

 Recommended brands: Silk, Staeta and Sofit

-Almond milk is made from – you guessed it – almonds!
-This non-dairy milk has a tasty nutty flavour, and it’s also great for vegans who have soya allergies since it’s soya-free.
-Almonds are a great source of protein, fibre, vitamin E and calcium, so you really can’t go wrong with this one.
+Almond milk is a non-dairy milk with a tasty nutty flavour, and it’s great for vegans who have soy allergies.
+Almonds are an excellent source of protein, fibre, vitamin E, and calcium, so you really can’t go wrong with this option.
 You can even easily make your own almond milk right at home.
-How convenient is that?!
+How convenient is that?

 Coconut milk is made from the “meat” of a coconut.
-If you don’t like the taste of coconut, you may not be into coconut milk, but if you’re a big fan, then you’re in for a treat.
-Fortified coconut milk is also a great source of calcium, vitamin B12 and vitamin D.
+If you don’t like the taste of coconut, you may not be into this milk – but if you’re a big fan, you’re in for a treat.
+Fortified coconut milk is also a great source of calcium, vitamin B12, and vitamin D.

 Recommended brand: Dabur Hommade